When Your Job Is Killing You Slowly

 My friend K is smart, vivacious, funny, driven, talented, passionate, and bubbling over with what the suits of yesteryears called “work ethic.”

-The Ballad of Crazypants
+The Ballad of Bossypants

 And more.

-Crazypants is also an excellent example of why employment is such an unholy crapshoot.
+Bossypants is also an excellent example of why employment is such an unholy crapshoot.

 The Fundamental Problem with Employment…